 Q. I have a 5-year-old son who is allergic to dairy, egg, banana, peanuts and other tree nuts.
-At a recent party, I told him that he could not have a certain kind of cracker being served, as it would make him sick.
-He grabbed it anyway started to eat it.
+At a party at Thanksgiving, I told him that he could not have a certain kind of cracker being served, as it would make him sick.
+He grabbed it anyway and started to eat it.
 I made him spit it out and, thankfully, he didn’t react.
-Something similar happened at a recent birthday party with a cake he was told he could not have.
+Something similar happened at a birthday party with cake he was told he could not have.

-He was diagnosed with the food allergies when he was 9 months old, and has no recollection of getting sick from the foods.
-I think he is getting curious, trying to experiment, and I am worried about him at school.
+He was diagnosed with the food allergies when he was 9 months old, and has no recollection of getting sick from the food.
+I think he is getting curious, and I am worried about him at school.
 Do you have any suggestions about dealing with his curious nature?

 Dr. Scott Sicherer: You are describing behaviors that represent age-appropriate natural curiosity and some element of “testing boundaries”.
 I recommend responding the same way you would if he attempted other dangerous actions such as running into the street or playing with electric sockets.
 In other words, take stronger actions to ensure he does not eat the avoided food, including extra supervision and placing temptations out of reach.

 Reasoning with a 5-year-old about the consequences of the actions is not likely to be fruitful, although it is appropriate to say: “Eating the food could make you sick, and we don’t want you to get sick.”